ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

 ## Explainability

+The model’s predictions are interpreted using SHAP (SHapley Additive exPlanations), which explains how each feature contributes to the final prediction.

 ![Dashboard](Assets/SHAP_explanation.png)

-The SHAP force plot shows how the model arrived at a predicted annual premium of 1,022.
-Starting from the base value (average premium) of 581.9, the prediction was primarily increased by the individuals high annual medical cost (6,789), which the model identifies as a strong risk factor.
-The selected insurance plan tier also contributed to the increase, as non-Bronze plans tend to have higher premiums.
-This increase was partially offset by being enrolled in a Silver plan rather than a higher-tier option.
-Overall, the plot provides a transparent breakdown of how each feature contributed to the final prediction.
+The force plot above shows how the model arrived at a predicted annual premium of 1,022.
+The prediction starts from the base value (average premium) of 581.9, and each feature either increases or decreases the final output.
+In this example, the prediction is primarily driven upward by the individual's high annual medical cost (6,789), which the model identifies as a strong risk factor.
+The insurance network tier also contributes to the increase, as plans above the Bronze tier typically have higher premiums.
+This effect is partially offset by the individual being enrolled in a Silver plan, which has a lower premium compared to higher-tier options.

 ## Deployment